-- In Websense Web Security Gateway Anywhere environments: - Custom block messages specified in the fields above are not applied to hybrid filtering requests.
+• With the Web Hybrid module for TRITON AP-WEB, custom block messages specified in the fields above are not applied to requests handled by the hybrid service.

-Instead, use the Settings > Hybrid Configuration > User Access page to customize the hybrid block page (see Customizing hybrid block pages, page 223).
+Instead, use the Settings > Hybrid Configuration > User Access page to customize the hybrid block page (see Customizing hybrid block pages, page 204).

-When a user clicks the ACEInsight link, the URL the user attempted to access is sent to ACEInsight and a Web page is displayed showing ACEInsight analysis.
+(TRITON AP-WEB only) When a user clicks the ACEInsight link, the URL the user attempted to access is sent to ACEInsight and a web page is displayed showing ACEInsight analysis.